abdelrahman0w/ouro/README.md

 OURO ([**OURO**boros](https://en.wikipedia.org/wiki/Ouroboros)) is a [Python](https://www.python.org/) package that checks your code for circular (cyclic) imports.

 > Currently, ouro only supports [absolute imports](https://docs.python.org/3/reference/import.html#package-relative-imports)

+## Name Origin

+The name **"ouro"** is derived from the term [**"ouroboros"**](https://en.wikipedia.org/wiki/Ouroboros), a symbol from ancient mythology depicting a snake consuming its own tail, representing the concept of infinity and cyclicality.
+This name was chosen for its apt metaphorical representation of the package's functionality.
+Just as the ouroboros symbolizes a cycle, the "ouro" package checks for circular imports in Python.
+The connection to Python, a language named after a type of snake, further reinforces this symbolic link.

 ## Demo